 House of Light

 Newton’s work with light at Woolsthorpe Manor changed the world and made this place a beacon for science.
-We are inviting the artists and scientists of tomorrow to help articulate the extraordinary things that happened here 350 years ago and the impact it has made on the world around us.
-It will launch a year of activity on the theme of light.
+We have invited the artists and scientists of tomorrow to help articulate the extraordinary things that happened here 350 years ago and the impact it has made on the world around us.
+This is the beginning of a year of activity on the theme of light.

 Woolsthorpe Manor is changing and will be providing a fresh experience for visitors and one which focusses on Newton and his legacy.
 We believe this amazing place has the potential to inspire the next generation of Newtons.
-Over the next year we will be experimenting with new ways of working, bringing in people who might benefit most from this inspiring place and living up to Newton’s legacy.
+Over the next year we will be experimenting with new ways of working, bringing in people who might benefit most from this inspiring place and finding ways to bring Newton and his legacy to new as well as established audiences.

-Several groups are working with us: Trinity College Cambridge, Grantham College Art and Design Department, Surrey Nanosystems, the National Space Centre, Lab3 Media, GravityLight, Chris Pick Conservation, Melton and Peterborough Astronomical Societies and Museum Development East Midlands.
+Several groups have been working with us: Trinity College Cambridge, Grantham College Art and Design Department, Surrey Nanosystems, the National Space Centre, Lab3 Media, GravityLight, Chris Pick Conservation, Melton and Peterborough Astronomical Societies and Museum Development East Midlands.

 " he invented the trick of a paper lanthorn with a candle in it, ty'd to the tail of a kite. this wonderfully affrighted all the neighboring inhabitants..."